kreatiff/TelasWP/wp-content/plugins/wp-rest-user/readme.txt

 = Is it secure? =

 Great question!
-For the time being, this plugin only allows registering user as 'subscriber' role.
+For the time being, this plugin only allows registering user as 'subscriber' or 'contributor' role.
 'Subscriber' role has very limited capability in terms what WordPress allows him/her to do.
 From our perspective, subscribers are quite harmless.

 = Does it work with WooCommerce? =